jeffallen13/ewage/README.md

 ### Getting Started

-This repository contains the replication files for the paper, "Pay it Forward (Digitally): Sizing up the Global Impact of Electronic Wages on Digital Payment Usage."
+This repository contains the replication files for:

+> Allen, Jeffrey S. "Pay it forward (digitally): sizing up the global impact of electronic wages on digital payment usage." *Journal of Economics and Finance* (2023), https://doi.org/10.1007/s12197-023-09645-8.

 Users can either clone the repository or download the zip file.
 Both options are available under the green **Code** drop-down button.

 The following execution scripts replicate the analysis in the paper: